RSCM Church Music Skills

 Q. Who might find the programme useful?

 A. Church Music Skills students come from a range of starting points: young people exploring a career in church music; adult beginners looking to develop new skills; practising church musicians looking for further development.
-There isn’t an age limit.
+CMS Organ resources assume a good level of music reading and some keyboard experience; those who are playing the piano to about Grade 5 standard are likely to get the most from the course.

 Q. When can I join?

 A. Students can join at any point in the year.
-Just complete the registration form and return it with payment to get started!
+Just complete the registration form and pay the registration fee to get started!

 Q. At which level should I begin?